 Every morning I get up and have the same routine.
 Put legs on, go to the bathroom, get dressed, kiss hubby goodbye, make the same cup of coffee every day…yadda yadda yadda.
 Very rarely does my agenda change for my daily activities.

-We make the same recipes, shop at the same grocery store, watch the same TV shows.
+We make the same recipes, shop at the same grocery store, and watch the same TV shows.
 Maybe you are working in a job you don’t like but you won’t ask for a raise or a promotion because it feels uncomfortable.

 I was asking my husband this morning what he thought we could do to move out of our comfort zone.
 He mentioned trying something new on the menu of our favorite Chinese restaurant.
 Eek!!!
 The horror!!!
 What if we don’t like it?
 We get the same thing EVERY.SINGLE.TIME.

 These are all examples of our comfort zone.
 But living within this normal everyday rut makes you complacent.
 Where there’s no risk, there’s no reward.
-I’m sure there’s some really awesome meals on that Chinese menu.
+I’m sure there are some really awesome meals on that Chinese menu.
 It’s probably time to make a change and expand our taste buds the next time we order out.

 Magic happens outside your comfort zone

 So why should you leave your comfort zone?
 Well, that’s where the magic happens!
 I’ll give you a great list of ideas to help you step out of your comfort zone later on in the post.
-But, what if you tried a new recipe or took a class or talked to a stranger?
+But, what if you tried a new recipe or took a class, or talked to a stranger?
 Think of the blessings that could bring to your life.

 When we are faced with challenges, we are forced to grow.
 That’s actually a good thing.
-For instance, when I became a quad amputee, I had to learn to walk again and to feed myself.
+For instance, when I became a quad amputee, I had to learn to walk again and feed myself.
 I had to learn to accept help from others.
 Without being willing to make some changes, I would still be in a wheelchair.
 I would either starve or need someone else to feed me.
 And the list goes on.

 But I took on those challenges.
 Today, when you see me, you wouldn’t know I have prosthetic legs when I’ve got my jeans on because I walk just like you do.
-In fact the only thing you might notice that’s different about me is that I don’t have hands.
+In fact, the only thing you might notice that’s different about me is that I don’t have hands.

 But I shop, drive, hang out with my church family and do everyday things that everybody else does.
 When I tell you that the magic begins outside your comfort zone, I’m a living example.
 And so are you!
 Think about the last challenge you faced and overcame.
 How did you feel?
 Pretty awesome, I’m sure.
 And it’s all by the grace of God that we make that magic outside of our comfort zone happen.